 Social media is great for keeping in touch with people, but what happens when you have more to say than will fit into a Facebook or Twitter post, or if you want a bigger audience for your thoughts?
-A blog is ideal if you want to be able to write extended pieces on things that interest you, and the great news is that it’s never been easier to set up your own blog.
+A blog is ideal if you want to be able to write extended pieces on things that interest you, and the great news is that it’s never been easier to start a blog.
 Keep reading as we guide you through the process of getting your new blog up and running.

 1. Decide what you want to blog about

 The great thing about blogging is that it gives you a platform to air your views on absolutely anything under the sun – or nothing in particular.
 Your blog could be a journal-like space where you tell everyone what you’ve been up to in your day-to-day life, or it could be a place for you to write detailed opinion pieces on a subject close to your heart.
 Whatever you decide to blog about, this will be your own corner of the internet to do what you like with.

 At this stage, it’s helpful to think about your motives for starting a blog and what your goals will be from blogging.
 Some of the possible reasons why you might choose to start a blog could include:

 - Establish yourself as an authority – a blog is your space to show your expertise on a particular subject, which can lead to lots of unexpected opportunities.
 For example, established bloggers are now often asked to contribute their thoughts to journalism pieces, television programmes and so on.

 - Make money – there are a number of different ways of making money from blogging – we’ll come back to them later in this post.